-At Omaha's Henry Doorly Zoo and Aquarium, a custom RoughDeck® floor scale became part of the team assisting the African Elephant Species Survival Plan when the zoo welcomed two new elephant calves in January 2022.
+At Omaha's Henry Doorly Zoo and Aquarium, a custom RoughDeck[®] floor scale became part of the team assisting the African Elephant Species Survival Plan when the zoo welcomed two new elephant calves in January 2022.

 African savanna elephants are listed as endangered on the IUCN Red List of Threatened Species because their population decreased by at least 60% from the 1970s to 2021.
-This is why three zoos accredited by the Association of Zoos and Aquariums (AZA) helped orchestrate an elephant rescue mission in 2016 when Swaziland declared a state of emergency due to extreme droughts.
-Relocating the elephants was a complex logistical process with careful planning and cooperation between Hlane national park officials in Eswatini, formerly known as Swaziland, and the U.S. Fish and Wildlife Service.
+This is why three zoos accredited by the Association of Zoos and Aquariums (AZA) helped orchestrate an elephant rescue mission in 2016 when Eswatini, formerly known as Swaziland, declared a state of emergency due to extreme droughts.
+Relocating the elephants was a complex logistical process with careful planning and cooperation between Hlane Royal National Park officials in Eswatini and the U.S. Fish and Wildlife Service.

-Not only was Swaziland facing extreme droughts, but food supply scarcity and pressure on other wildlife conservation contributed to the urgency to relocate the elephants.
+Not only was Eswatini facing extreme droughts, but food supply scarcity and pressure on other wildlife conservation contributed to the urgency to relocate the elephants.
 Conservationists were concerned the elephants would be culled to combat the ecological risks created by the drought.
-After the U.S. Fish and Wildlife Service granted the permit for the elephants to be moved, the AZA worked to ensure they were quickly and safely brought to the facilities in the U.S.
+After the U.S. Fish and Wildlife Service granted the permit for the elephants to be moved, the AZA worked to ensure they were quickly and safely brought to the facilities in the USA.
 Omaha's Henry Doorly Zoo and Aquarium adopted five females: Jayei, Kiki, Claire, Omma and Lolly, who live in the 28-acre African Grasslands habitat among other African wildlife.
-The AZA-accredited Omaha Zoo is considered one of the top five zoos in the world and they participate in the African elephant species survival plan (SSP) with other accredited zoos to help ensure the health and survival of the species.
+The AZA-accredited Omaha Zoo is considered one of the top five zoos in the world, and they participate in the African Elephant Species Survival Plan (SSP) with other accredited zoos to help ensure the health and survival of the species.